kwaldenphd/social-media-targeted-advertising/README.md

 - What kinds of things were you interested in exploring via this dataset?
 - How did you approach those questions using computational methods?
   * This could focus on what you did in Python using `pandas` and/or `nltk`
-  * You could also think about insights gained from the graphical user interface programs Voyant or AntConc
+  * You could also think about insights gained from a graphical user interface programs like Voyant Tools
 - What kinds of insights were you able to determine?
 - How did interacting with this data using computational methods shape your understanding of the data?
 - Where would you go next?
-- How are we thinking about race and surveillance?
+- How are you thinking about race and surveillance after engaging with this data?
 - Other questions/thoughts/observations

 # Lab Notebook Questions

-PLACEHOLDER
+The lab notebook consists of a narrative that documents and describes your experience working through this lab.

+You can respond to/engage with other discussion questions included in the lab procedure.

+But specific questions for the lab notebook (from the "Putting It All Together" section):
+- What kinds of things were you interested in exploring via this dataset?
+- How did you approach those questions using computational methods?
+  * This could focus on what you did in Python using `pandas` and/or `nltk`
+  * You could also think about insights gained from a graphical user interface programs like Voyant Tools
+- What kinds of insights were you able to determine?
+- How did interacting with this data using computational methods shape your understanding of the data?
+- Where would you go next?
+- How are you thinking about race and surveillance after engaging with this data?
+- Other questions/thoughts/observations

+I encourage folks to include code + screenshots as part of that narrative.